UVA-LavaLab/GraphBrew/README.md

 ## Parameters

 All parameters can be passed through the make command via:
+   * Reorder the graph, orders can be layered.
+   * Segment the graph for scalability, requires modifying the algorithm to iterate through segments.
    * `RUN_PARAMS='-n1 -o11'`, for controlling aspects of the algorithm and reordering.
    * `GRAPH_BENCH ='-f ./test/graphs/4.el'`,`GRAPH_BENCH ='-g 4'`, for controlling the graph path, or kron/random generation.